 Feeding America seeks support from government, public to fight America’s ongoing hunger crisis

 Ninety-four percent of food banks in the Feeding America network responded to a survey between Dec.
 10 through Dec.
-21 to identify critical gaps in funds, food, volunteers and distribution.
-Food banks continue to consistently report a nearly 60 percent increase in demand compared to this time last year and continue to require more food and resources to provide to people in need.
+21 to identify critical gaps in funds, food, volunteers, and distribution.
+Food banks consistently report a nearly 60 percent increase in demand compared to last year and continue to require more food and resources to provide for people in need.

-This news comes at a time when Congress has arrived at a bipartisan COVID relief deal that would provide short-term economic relief and nutrition assistance for millions of people.
+This news comes when Congress has arrived at a bipartisan COVID relief deal to provide millions of people with short-term economic relief and nutrition assistance.
 The legislation includes increasing benefits in the Supplemental Nutrition Assistance Program (SNAP) – the nation’s first line of defense against hunger – and delivering more nutritious food to the charitable food system through The Emergency Food Assistance Program (TEFAP).
-Still, Feeding America views this as a down payment as more will likely be necessary in the coming months and will continue to work with policymakers to ensure families have the food they need during this crisis.
+Still, Feeding America views this as a down payment as more will likely be necessary in the coming months.
+It will continue to work with policymakers to ensure families have the food they need during this crisis.

-As the 2020 tax year comes to a close, there is still time to make a tax-deductible contribution to help support neighbors nationwide.
+As the 2020 tax year ends, there is still time to make a tax-deductible contribution to help support neighbors nationwide.
 Feeding America projects 50 million people may experience food insecurity this year, including 17 million children.
 Each $1 donated helps provide at least 10 meals to neighbors in need.
 Everyone can make a difference by visiting feedingamerica.org/donate.

 Key Findings from Food Bank Leadership Pulse Survey